MPI Artificial Intelligence for robots and swarms

 dir:rotate(angle)

--- and we add it as a repulsive force
+-- and we add it as an attractive force

 end